NYNEX: Criticism

 The State of New York impounded $4.1 million of regulated fees collected by NYNEX in August 1996 for failing to meet specific service metrics that had been set by the public utility commission in its order setting service rates.
+The Public Service Commission imposed $62.3 million in fines on NYNEX in November after it missed customer service benchmarks.